jackgray/narc_arch/docs/source/security.rst

    has conducted one, but to ensure to ensure they are comprehensive and ongoing.
    A HIPAA compliant risk assessment is not a one-time requirement, but a regular task necessary to ensure continued HIPAA compliance.

 .. image:: ./hipaa-administrative-safeguards.png
    :width: 650
-   :alt: Could not load table
+   :alt: Could not load administrative safeguards table

 Key Management System (KMS)
 ----------------------------